 Today, my arm feels back to normal.
 I’m now able to swing a golf club and throw a bowling ball down the lane.
 And best of all, I’m able to enjoy activities with Mason again.
 I recently completed a 5K and am so happy to be back to my active life again.
 What Dr. Klein did for me also gave me a confidence boost because I no longer feel like I need to wear sleeves to cover up my swollen arm.

 My aunt is also a breast cancer survivor who had suffered with lymphedema for many years.
 After the success of my surgery, I told her about the vascularized lymph node transfer procedure.
 She had the procedure done in Illinois where she lives after finding a doctor there who does the surgery.
 I hope my story helps other breast cancer patients become aware of this procedure that can treat their lymphedema.

 I come back to Orlando Health every six months for a checkup, and even though I drive from Tampa to Orlando, I don’t mind the trip.
 I look forward to coming to Orlando Health because everyone’s always helpful and pleasant.
 I get to see people I want to see.
 I get to engage with people I want to engage with.
 I’m coming into open arms.
 They know me as much as I know them.
 I don’t feel like a patient.
 I feel like I’m part of the family.
 I’m so glad I went to Orlando Health because they did miracles for me.

-I love sports and I felt like that ability was going to be taken away with the lymphedema I had following breast cancer surgery.
-Thanks to Orlando Health, my arm that was swollen and achy is back to normal, and I’m able to swing a golf club and go bowling again.
+I love sports and I felt like that ability was going to be taken away with the lymphedema I had following breast cancer.
+Thanks to Orlando Health, my arm that was swollen and achy is back to normal and I’m able to swing a golf club again.
+Find out how Orlando Health helped me.